 1 dormitory resident among 4 new COVID-19 infections in Singapore

-SINGAPORE: A dormitory resident was among four new COVID-19 cases reported in Singapore as of noon on Tuesday (Feb 23).
+SINGAPORE: A dormitory resident who works as a delivery assistant was among four new COVID-19 cases reported in Singapore on Tuesday (Feb 23).

-This is the first COVID-19 infection in a dormitory in nearly two weeks – the last dormitory case was reported on Feb 10.
+This is the first COVID-19 case residing in a dormitory in nearly two weeks – the last such case was reported on Feb 10.

+The dormitory resident is the only locally-transmitted COVID-19 case reported on Tuesday.
+The remaining three cases were imported and had been placed on stay-home notice upon arrival in Singapore.

+The locally-transmitted case is a 35-year-old Bangladeshi man who works as a delivery assistant at Chng Woodworking and resides in a dormitory located at Kranji Way.

 No new infections were reported in the community.